-(1) Should matrimonial property include property that passes to the surviving spouse by right of survivorship or under an insurance policy, pension plan, annuity or registered retirement savings plan?
-Should funeral costs and testamentary expenses42 be considered debts of the deceased spouse for the purposes of calculating the matrimonial property claim?

-(2) How does the right to seek division of matrimonial property affect the spouse's right to receive property under a will or upon intestacy?

-(3) How should the estate be administered in face of a matrimonial property order?
+- (1) Should matrimonial property include property that passes to the surviving spouse by right of survivorship or under an insurance policy, pension plan, annuity or registered retirement savings plan?
+Should funeral costs and testamentary expenses42 be considered debts of the deceased spouse for the purposes of calculating the matrimonial property claim? - (2) How does the right to seek division of matrimonial property affect the spouse's right to receive property under a will or upon intestacy? - (3) How should the estate be administered in face of a matrimonial property order?
 Who loses out under the will?
 There are several possible answers to these questions.
-The court could:

-- direct that the effect of the order will fall ratably on the whole of the estate, subject to the power to relieve portions of the estate from this burden.
-(This is the method dictated by section 9 of the Family Relief Act). - divide the matrimonial property so that as far as possible the express wishes of the testator may be honoured in respect of specific devises and bequests.43 - treat the matrimonial property order as a debt and have the rules of marshalling determine which assets will bear the burden of satisfaction of the order. - (4) Should safeguards against avoidance be reviewed so as to give
+The court could: - direct that the effect of the order will fall ratably on the whole of the estate, subject to the power to relieve portions of the estate from this burden.
+(This is the method dictated by section 9 of the Family Relief Act). - divide the matrimonial property so that as far as possible the express wishes of the testator may be honoured in respect of specific devises and bequests.43 - treat the matrimonial property order as a debt and have the rules of marshalling determine which assets will bear the burden of satisfaction of the order. - (4) Should safeguards against avoidance be reviewed so as to give the surviving spouse protection against depletion of the matrimonial property by use of will substitutes?
+Will substitutes are techniques that ensure that certain assets pass to a third party outside the estate.
+Such techniques include: (i) property held in joint tenancy by the deceased spouse and a third party, (ii) property that passes by way of beneficiary designation, (iii) donatio mortis causa, and (iv) life insurance.
+Some provinces have taken steps to

-42Testamentary expenses are "the expenses necessarily incurred in the proper performance of their duties by personal representatives": Woodman, Administration of Assets, 2d ed.
+Testamentary expenses are "the expenses necessarily incurred in the proper performance of their duties by personal representatives": Woodman, Administration of Assets, 2d ed.
 (Sydney: Law Book Company, 1978) at 10.
 Practically speaking, testamentary expenses includes the compensation awarded to the personal representative, expenses of the personal representative, court fees, property taxes, and legal and accounting fees incurred by the personal representative.
 See Re Bertram Estate (1972) 30 D.L.R.
 (3d) 46 (Ont.
 S.C. in Bankruptcy) in which the court held that testamentary expenses includes compensation payable to the administrator of the estate prior to bankruptcy, as well as compensation for legal services provided by their solicitors.

-43For example, see s.
+43 For example, see s.
 4(5) of Marital Property Act, S.N.B.
 1980, c.
 M-1.1, as am.